-YMS580 - Individualized Research
+YM580 - Individualized Research

-This is an elective course designed to meet the specific needs of the individual student.
+An elective course designed to meet the specific needs of the individual student.
 Direct guidance by a professor within the discipline gives an opportunity for a significant learning experience.
-Approval of program advisor required.
-1-4 credits, as needed.
+Approval of program coordinator required.
+1-4 credits.